Mike (musician): Personal life

 Bonema recalls that his childhood was difficult, having to "adjust over and over again" each time he moved between Livingston, London, Essex, Philadelphia and New York City.
 He also states that he started to distance himself and avoid communicating with others because it was "too much work".
 He often reflects on his mental health issues, stating he first dealt with depression as a 14-year-old, as it "was a weird time" where he was forced to be independent and didn't know much about self-worth.
 He also states he experienced anxiety at school as he was "around too many people" and was "being told to do things".

-Bonema remains close with his family, as he consistently visits his New York-based sisters, contacts his Philadelphia-based father and was reunited with his London-based mother despite her living in Nigeria after "paperwork issues".
+Bonema remains close with his family, as he consistently visits his New York-based sisters, contacts his Philadelphia-based father and kept in touch with his late mother, who died in 2019, despite her living in Nigeria, although he wasn't able to visit because of "paperwork issues".
 He also positively reflects on his relationship with Earl Sweatshirt, stating he "understands how we express ourselves" and has spent time teaching him about life.

 Bonema says music is the most important part of his life, as the stage is the only place he feels comfortable.
 He further states that he struggles to communicate his feelings face-to-face, but is able to "translate it through different forms".
 Bonema prefers to release music via Bandcamp, but has started to release select projects to SoundCloud, Spotify and Apple Music.

+Bonema is a pescatarian stating after visiting London in 2022: "All the OGs out here are either vegan or pescatarian."
+In September 2025, Bonema joined the No Music For Genocide boycott to geo-block his music from all music streaming platforms in Israel in protest of the Gaza genocide.